zarybnicky/SDAPython-7/README.md

 - concept
   - "... is a data organization, management, and storage format that enables efficient access and modification."
   - Opaque object, that provides a set of operations (that comprise the API, "rozhraní")
-- you already know: set, dict, list
+- you already know some: set, dict, list

-- linked list, "spojový seznam"
-- stack (concept, demo: single parentheses, task: multiple parentheses)
-- queue (concept, demo: Queue + stdin, task: two Queues (L/R) + stdin)
-- tree (concept, demo: creation, task: find

 #### Linked List